Illustration of How to Label Sponsored Content, Affiliate Labels, and Editorial Content

 • Metadata fields are complete

-For affiliate content, editors should confirm that recommendations are supported by criteria, not only by commission potential.
+For affiliate content, editors should verify that recommendations are based on editorial criteria, not only commission potential, and that disclosures are visible.

 Ongoing Audits